mtarek97/Signal-Flow-Graph-Solver/README.md

 ## Built With
 * Javascript - The programming language used
-* [graphlib.js](https://github.com/dagrejs/graphlib) - a javascript library that provides data structures for undirected and directed multi-graphs along with algorithms that can be used with them.
+* [graphlib.js](https://github.com/dagrejs/graphlib) - A javascript library that provides data structures for undirected and directed multi-graphs along with algorithms that can be used with them.
 It is used for the solving logic.
-* [cytoscape.js](http://js.cytoscape.org/) - a javascript Graph theory / network library for visualisation and analysis.
+* [cytoscape.js](http://js.cytoscape.org/) - A javascript Graph theory / network library for visualisation and analysis.
 It is used for the GUI.

 ## Authors
 * **Mahmoud Tarek** - [MahmoudTarek97](https://github.com/MahmoudTarek97)